deNBI/bibigrid_clum/readme.md

 All*         up   infinite      1   idle bibigrid-master-6jh83w0n3vsip90
 ```

-However, doing everything on the running cluster from a terminal can be quite bothersome.
-That's were Theia comes in.

 <details>
 <summary>Why are there two partitions (openstack and all) with the same nodes?</summary>

 BiBiGrid creates one partition for every cloud (here `openstack`) and one partition called `all` containing all nodes from all partitions.
 Since we are only using one cloud for this tutorial, we only have `openstack` and `all`.
 </details>

+However, dealing with the cluster from just a terminal can be quite bothersome.
+That's were Theia Web IDE comes in.
+Log out of your ssh connection for now.

 ### Using Theia Web IDE